 Practitioner Provided Payment Plans

-We’ve all seen them: the posts on social media asking for donations to help a friend cover their medical bills after a health emergency or an accident.
+We’ve all seen posts on social media asking for donations to help a friend cover their medical bills after a health emergency or an accident.
 There are many reasons to choose this route if you’re stuck with a huge bill after your treatment.
 The best reason to choose crowdfunding is that whatever donations you get are just that: donations.
 They do not require repayment.
 You will not be charged interest on them.
 You might be charged a small processing fee by the crowdfunding you choose to use, but that is minuscule compared to what you’d pay to a regular creditor.
-How much you receive will be based on your network, not your credit.
+You will receive based on your network, not your credit.

 That said, if you’re worried about asking for a handout (and many people reading this probably are) or feel bad about it, crowdfunding gives you a way to compensate your donors for their generosity.
 You can offer a variety of rewards in exchange for their donations.
 These rewards can be in the form of art, favors, etc. Be careful, though!
 It’s tempting to create rewards based on what you think or hope you’ll be able to accomplish.
 Instead, try to be realistic.
 It’s better to under-promise and over-deliver than over-promise and under-deliver!
-Obviously, these rewards are optional, but they can help you feel better about asking for donations, and they provide an incentive for your network to donate as much as they can!
+These rewards are optional, but they can help you feel better about asking for donations and provide an incentive for your network to donate as much as possible!

 Nobody should have to declare bankruptcy or ruin their credit because they cannot afford to pay for healthcare.
 Everybody agrees on that.
 Even so, healthcare is expensive–so much so that even the best insurance plans don’t cover everything.
 This is why it’s important to know what your options are before you get sick or are involved in an accident.
 We’ve shared two of those options here.
 We’re betting that, if you get creative, you can probably think of a few more.
 Share your ideas with us!